bp2008/WindowsNetTool/README.md

 ## Future Plans

-* Smaller minimum window size to better support tiny displays and virtual machines with poor video drivers.
 * IPv6 support.
 * Integrate an IP scanner.
 * Integrate a filterable ARP viewer (ARP = address resolution protocol; a way of discovering which MAC addresses own which IP addresses within your LAN).
 * Integrate a simple ping tool.
 * Integrate a simple asynchronous/concurrent traceroute tool (far, far faster than traditional traceroute tools).
 * Integrate simple DNS lookup tools (will be somewhat limited by .NET 4.8 APIs).
-* Include a link to my [PingTracer](https://github.com/bp2008/PingTracer) repository for more advanced network monitoring.